talkjs/tutorials/how-to-create-a-threaded-chat/how-to-create-a-threaded-chat.md

 ### Update logic in theme

 The final step is to display the reply count in the chat UI.
+TalkJS allows you to [use conditionals](https://talkjs.com/docs/Features/Themes/Editing_Component_Templates/#rendering-conditionally) and [access custom properties](https://talkjs.com/docs/Features/Themes/Passing_Data_to_Themes/#storing-custom-data-in-users-conversations-and-messages) in your templates.
+Combining these ideas, we'll update the button text to say, for example, **Replies (3)** if the `replyCount` custom property has a value of 3.
+If there are no replies yet we'll leave the text as **Reply**.

 In the TalkJS dashboard, update the `MessageBody` settings of your default theme:

 ```js
 <ActionButton t:if="{{ custom.replyCount > 0 }}" action="replyInThread">Replies ({{ custom.replyCount }})</ActionButton>
 <ActionButton t:else action="replyInThread">Reply</ActionButton>
 ```

-TalkJS allows you to [use conditionals](https://talkjs.com/docs/Features/Themes/Editing_Component_Templates/#rendering-conditionally) and [access custom properties](https://talkjs.com/docs/Features/Themes/Passing_Data_to_Themes/#storing-custom-data-in-users-conversations-and-messages) in your templates.
-Combining these ideas, this code updates the button text to say, for example, **Replies (3)** if the `replyCount` custom property has a value of 3.
-If there are no replies yet it leaves the text as **Reply**.
+Restart your server, and try adding comments again.
+You should now see a reply count on the parent comment's action button:

 !!
 5-reply-count.jpg